elly2chan/django-wonderlanders-project/README.md

 	   - You can access all pages in the website
 	   - You will have full CRUD for all of your created content
 	   - You can add and remove products from your cart
-	   - You will have access to the checkout page in case you want to place your order<br><br>
+	   - You will have access to the checkout page in case you want to place your order

-	Apart from this..
 </h4>

+	<h4>test  </h4>

 <!-- INSTALLATION -->
 ## Installation